AntonioFeijaoUK/www-albertfeijao-com/docs/_stories/the-dragon-who-loved-stars.md

 ## chapter 4

-He tried carefully then he could...... fly!
+He tried carefully, and then he could fly!
 He got to space.

 ## chapter 5

-Finally his mum and the dragon got to a star.
+Finally, his mum and the dragon got to a star.

 The end.